Richard Kiley: Career

-Later years

 Kiley won three Emmy Awards and two Golden Globe Awards for his work in television.
 He won both an Emmy and Golden Globe awards for The Thorn Birds (as Paddy, Rachel Ward's father) (1983) and A Year in the Life (1986, 1987–1988).
-His third Emmy win was for Guest Actor in a Drama Series, for an episode of Picket Fences, in which he had a recurring role as the father of main character Jimmy Brock (Tom Skerritt).
+His third Emmy win was for Guest Actor in a Drama Series, for an episode of Picket Fences, in which he had a recurring role as the father of main character Jill Brock (Kathy Baker).
 Kiley also received an Emmy nomination for portraying Chief Justice Earl Warren in the 1991 miniseries Separate but Equal dramatizing Brown vs. Board of Education.

-Other television work included as the murderous police commissioner on Columbo (1974, the episode "A Friend In Deed"), his appearance as Gideon Seyetik in the Star Trek: Deep Space Nine episode "Second Sight", as well as guest roles on Ally McBeal, Hawaii Five-O and Gunsmoke.
+Other television work included the murderous police commissioner on Columbo (1974, the episode "A Friend In Deed"), his appearance as Gideon Seyetik in the Star Trek: Deep Space Nine episode "Second Sight", as well as guest roles on Ally McBeal, Hawaii Five-O and Gunsmoke.
 He narrated the award-winning seven-part 1986 PBS documentary Planet Earth.

-Kiley's baritone made him a favorite to narrate documentaries for television.
+Kiley's baritone voice made him a favorite to narrate documentaries for television.
 Starting with ‘Land of the Tiger’ in 1985, Richard Kiley provided narration for multiple National Geographic Video television specials.
+Kiley also voiced two 1975 episodes of CBS Radio Mystery Theater.

 In Jurassic Park, Kiley's voice narrates the park's vehicle tour.
 Kiley was introduced as the narrator for the tour first in the novel by Michael Crichton and later in the film adaptation by Steven Spielberg where the owner of the park said he "spared no expense" hiring Kiley.
-Visitors to Universal's Islands of Adventure theme park in Orlando, Florida, and Universal Studios in Hollywood hear Kiley as the narrator of the Jurassic Park River Adventure ride - making him the only person to appear in the book, the film, and the ride.
+Visitors to Universal's Islands of Adventure theme park in Orlando, Florida, and the former attraction at Universal Studios Hollywood hear Kiley as the narrator of the Jurassic Park River Adventure ride – making him the only person to appear in the book, the film, and the ride.

 Kiley also narrated the A&E documentary television series Mysteries of the Bible, from 1994 to 1998.
 His final acting role was in the 1999 TV movie Blue Moon, which debuted the month after his death.

 Death

 Kiley died of an unspecified bone marrow disease at Horton Hospital in Middletown, New York, on March 5, 1999, less than a month before his 77th birthday.
+He was scheduled to attend a Theater Hall of Fame event shortly before his death but was too ill.
 He was survived by his wife, dancer Patricia Ferrier, and six children from his first marriage: sons David and Michael Kiley and daughters Kathleen, Dorothea, Erin and Deirdre.
-His remains were interred in Warwick.
+His remains were interred in Warwick, New York.
 Broadway's lights went dark in his honor.